ruslanmv/Diffusion-Models-in-Machine-Learning/README.md

-# Introduction to Diffusion Models in Artificial Intelligence
+# Diffusion Models in Artificial Intelligence

 Dear all, today we are going to discuss the buildings blocks of the Diffusion Models applied to Artificial Intelligence.